Minganie Regional County Municipality: Toponymy

+Administration

-It has an area of Sum 680.61 according to Quebec's Ministère des Affaires municipales, des Régions et de l'Occupation du territoire (which includes coastal, lake, and river water territory and also disputed land within Labrador), or a land area of 53340.31 km2 according to Statistics Canada.
-The population from the Canada 2011 Census was 6,582 and in 2016 it was 11,323.
+The RCM administration is seat is Havre-Saint-Pierre.
+It has an area of Sum 680.61 according to Quebec's Ministère des Affaires municipales, des Régions et de l'Occupation du territoire (which includes coastal, lake, and river water territory), or a land area of 53340.31 km2 according to Statistics Canada.
+Its population in the 2021 Canadian census was 6,467.
 The majority live in Havre-Saint-Pierre.

 Minganie and the neighbouring Le Golfe-du-Saint-Laurent Regional County Municipality are grouped into the single census division of Minganie—Le Golfe-du-Saint-Laurent (known as Minganie–Basse-Côte-Nord before 2010).
-The combined population at the Canada 2011 Census was 11,708.
+The combined population at the 2021 Canadian census was 9,849.

 Until 2002, Minganie RCM encompassed the entire lower north shore right up to Blanc-Sablon.
 In 2002, it lost all the coastal communities east of the Natashquan River when the Basse-Côte-Nord Territory was formed.
 In July 2010, the RCM lost another 44% of its territory when the (uninhabited) Petit-Mécatina unorganized territory was transferred to the newly created Le Golfe-du-Saint-Laurent Regional County Municipality, which superseded Basse-Côte-Nord.

+Overview of the region

+Several portions of territory on the Minganie are dedicated specifically to the protection and maintenance of heritages.